Synthird/textfield-resizes-window/README.md

 ### Opening the exe in the zip folder (Windows only)

 1. Download and unzip the zip folder called "Textfield-resizes-window.zip"
-2. Open the exe file
+2. Open the exe file in the unzipped folder
 3. If you get a pop-up saying the exe might be a virus
     - Click "More info"
     - Click "Run anyway"